gopkumr/gopkumr.github.io/content/post/restapi-mcp-apim.md

 2. **Apply Policies**: Implement security and transformation policies.

-### Sample API Management Policy with just rate limiting, this could any supported policy.
+### Sample API Management Policy with just rate limiting, this could be any supported policy.

 ````xml
 <policies>